azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 For now, we don't need to deal with the added projects.
 We simply redeploy the existing ones.
 You have deployed web apps and functions several times yesterday, so you should be familiar with the process.

-So please re-deploy the Web Apps/Functions for (**make sure** you use the versions from the "Day3 - Breakout 1 Workspace"!):
+So please re-deploy the Web Apps/Functions for:

 - Contacts API
 - Resources API